connectedbits/process_pilot/README.md

 process = ProcessPilot.new(File.read("hello_world.bpmn")).continue(execution_state)
 ```

-After the task is completed, we the waiting step and call `signal` with result.
+After the task is completed, the waiting step is sent a `signal` with result.

 ```ruby
 step = process.step_by_element_id("SayHello")
 step.signal({ message: "Hello World!" })
 ```

-After receiving the signal the process executed until it reaches the 'End' event.
+Now the 'SayHello' task is completed and the process continues to the 'End' event.

 ````bash
 HelloWorld completed *